IMAGE BY humanmade VIA ISTOCK

 What is Rice Bran Oil?

-Rice is one of the world’s most important food crops and nearly half of the people in the world eat rice as the main part of their diets.
+Rice is one of the world’s most important food crops, and nearly half of the people in the world eat rice as the main part of their diets.
 According to Rice Knowledge Bank, “Rice provides 21% of global human per capita energy and 15% of per capita protein.”
 It also provides fiber, minerals, and vitamins.
-This gives a strong foundation for the oil that gets extracted from it.
+This high nutritive content provides a strong foundation for the oil that is extracted from it.

-This golden yellow oil, also known as rich bran extract, is loved for its high smoke point and mild flavor.
-It is a natural antioxidant and the only place to find oryzanol, an antioxidant that is more effective at fighting off free radicals than vitamin E. Livestrong says that oryzanol reduces cholesterol levels in the blood and liver and doctors are finding uses for Oryzanol in treating menopausal disorders in women.
-As if that was not enough reason to be impressed by this oil, rice bran oil is also rich in vitamin E, another natural antioxidant that WebMD says is an important vitamin required for the proper functions of many organs in the body and will slow down processes that damage cells.
+This golden yellow oil, also known as rice bran extract, is loved for its high smoke point and mild flavor.
+It is a natural antioxidant and the only place to find oryzanol, an antioxidant that is more effective at fighting off free radicals than vitamin E. Oryzanol is thought to reduce cholesterol levels in the blood and liver, and doctors are finding uses for oryzanol in treating menopausal disorders in women.
+As if that were not enough reason to be impressed by this oil, rice bran oil is also rich in vitamin E, another natural antioxidant that is an important vitamin required for the proper functions of many organs in the body.

 Benefits of Rice Bran Oil on Hair

-Celebrity hairstylist to the stars, Corey Powell of Sally Hershberger Los Angeles, swears by rice bran oil and what it can do for our hair.
-With its high concentration of vitamin E, rice bran oil creates a hard shell barrier around the hair cuticle so the hairs are stronger and less likely to break.
-Corey also loves that it hardly has a smell and great for all hair types.
+Celebrity hairstylist to the stars Corey Powell, of Sally Hershberger Los Angeles, swears by rice bran oil and what it can do for our hair.
+With its high concentration of vitamin E, rice bran oil creates a hard shell barrier around the hair cuticle so the hairs are stronger and less likely to break, she says.
+Powell also loves that it has barely any odor and is great for all hair types.

 How to Use It

-This should be done on freshly washed hair.
+Do your hot oil treatment on freshly washed hair.
 Combine your carrier oils and you can either stop there or add some essential oils for their therapeutic benefits or just for fragrance.
-To warm, put in a glass container and add to a deep bowl of hot water to warm to desired heat but not too hot as to scald your hands or scalp.
+To warm, put your mixtue in a glass container and add to a deep bowl of hot water to warm to desired heat but not too hot as to scald your hands or scalp.
 Part hair in sections and apply to scalp and hair liberally.
 Applicator bottles are perfect for this step.
-Cover hair with a plastic cap and either add a warm towel or sit under a hooded dryer to gain maximum benefit from the hot oil treatment for about 15 to 20 min.
-Rinse (but do not wash) your hair and style as normal.
+Cover hair with a plastic cap and either add a warm towel or sit under a hooded dryer to gain maximum benefit from the hot oil treatment for about 15 to 20 minutes.
+Rinse (but do not wash”> your hair and style as normal.